 The Office of the Registrar evaluates transfer transcripts for credit to determine if courses are equivalent to the B-CU general education courses.
 The Admissions Office sends transfer transcripts to the Office of the Registrar after students have been admitted to the University.
-The Admissions Office will send a copy of the transfer credit evaluation report to the student.

-Exit Counseling Session, must be satisfied through the Student Accounts Office and the Financial Aid Office before a graduate’s diploma can be released.
+Diplomas are not released to graduates until all grades (including transfer grades) and test scores have been posted to the transcript.
+All final financial obligations, including the Financial Aid Exit Counseling Session, must be satisfied through the Student Accounts Office and the Financial Aid Office before a graduate’s diploma can be released.
 Graduates may request a duplicate diploma for a fee.
 Students may access the Duplicate Degree Application on the Office of the Registrar website.

 Dropping a Class

 enrollment verifications.
 Students, parents, and financial agencies may contact the National Clearinghouse at www.enrollmentverify.org.
+Students may print their own enrollment verification letters 24-hours a day by logging into their Wildcat Web account and using the Enrollment Verification link.
 Students may obtain letters from the Office of the Registrar in cases of emergency.
-Otherwise, students are encouraged to contact the National Student Clearinghouse.

 Full-time Course Load: In Fall and Spring semester, a full-time course load is 12 or more semester hours.
 For Summer Session, full-time course load is 9 semester hours.

-Before initiating a petition for appeal, the student should attempt to resolve the problem with the instructor and/or department chair and school dean.
+Before initiating a petition for appeal, the student should attempt to resolve the problem with the Instructor and/or department chair and school dean.
 If the student is unable to have the situation resolved at these levels, he or she may file an official Grade Appeal.
 Grade appeals must be initiated within 6 weeks after the conclusion of the semester in which the course(s) was

 “I” (Incomplete) Grades